 Cleaning the house?
 Make it a race against the clock to get each chore done and do them as fast as you can.

-Get the kids involved and you not only are combining exercise with spending time with your kids, you are also setting a great example for them.
+Not only are you combining exercise with spending time with your kids, you are also setting a great example for them.

 Make up crazy games to play with them.
 Play kickball, but make extra rules, like if you kick the ball and it hits the swingset then you automatically make it to third base, for example.
 Encourage them to use their imagination as well.